MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -UpstreamSourceLocation

-Specifies an upstream data location as a URL.
+Specify an upstream data location as a URL.
+For example, `https://wsusserver.contoso.com:8531`

-To use this location, specify a value of SynchronizeFromAnUpstreamDataSourceLocation for the *SynchronizeAction* parameter.
+To use this location, specify `SynchronizeFromAnUpstreamDataSourceLocation` for the **SynchronizeAction** parameter.

 ```yaml
 Type: String